propertyhive/WP-Property-Hive-Stamp-Duty-Calculator/README.txt

 2. Users are instantly shown the stamp duty owed once they've completed the form

 == Changelog ==

+= 1.0.1 =
+* Cater for Buy-To-Let and second homes where rates differ

 = 1.0.0 =
 * First working release of the plugin